TheLogicMaster/switch-gdx/README.md

 - Error dialogs for uncaught main thread exceptions
 - Additional socket hints such as server backlog
 - Gradle incremental compilation
+- Improve platform detection to help with external file paths and such

 ## Notes
 - Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)